jessicarush/ssh-notes/README.md

 ## Copy Files via SSH

+`scp` performs a plain linear copy from one location to another.

 To copy a local directory to another computer via ssh:
 ```
 scp -r /path/to/local/file username@hostname:/path/to/remote/file